oschl-git/jecna-wa-certificates/answers/ADFo.md

     **All of the above.**

-- A tree is a hierarchical navigation mechanism?
+- A tree is a hierarchical navigation mechanism.
+True or False?

     **True**